Q47: What is the correct procedure a landlord should follow to legally evict a tenant?

-Landlord/ tenant relations are a very complex area of law and the following advice is only to be used as a very basic guide.
-For more complete advice you should contact your local Citizens Advice Bureau or a solicitor.
+Landlord and tenant relations is a very complex area of law, and the following advice is only to be used as a very basic guide.
+For further detailed advice you should contact your local Citizens Advice Bureau (CAB), or a solicitor.

-The proper procedure that a landlord must follow to legally evict a tenant is as follows,
+The correct procedure that a landlord must follow to legally evict a tenant includes three stages -

 Until all these three steps have been taken, the tenant has a right to stay in the property.